SanazME/Algorithm-DataStructure/trees/README.md

  ```
 ### Trie
-- Trie is a tree datastructure used for storing collections of strings.
+- Trie is a tree data structure used for storing collections of strings.
 If 2 strings have a common prefix then they will have a same ancestor in a trie.
 - Used for prefix-based search and you can sort strings lexographically in a trie.
 - Each trie node has two main components: a map and a boolean for end of word:
 ```py